dentarg/auth0-blog/_posts/2017-07-14-from-mongodb-to-dynamodb.markdown

 }, ...);
 ```

-The challange of the migration to DynamoDB is that a complex primary index in a DynamoDB table can only support up to two fields.
-Here is how you can still design an index that will efficiently support both CRUD and listing opertations:
+The challenge with migrating to DynamoDB is that a complex primary index in a DynamoDB table can only support up to two fields.
+Here is how you can still design an index that will efficiently support both CRUD and listing operations:

 * The partition key is a compound string of the form `{deployment_key}/{webtask_container}`.
 * The sort key is the `{webtask_name}`.